SZA-CUI/ITaskA/README.md

-# Chrono-Semantic Behavior Mining from Human-Computer Interaction logs via Semi-Supervised learning for Intelligent Task Assistance
+# Semi-Supervised Chrono-Semantic Behavior Modeling Using a Log-Based Learning Framework for Proactive Task Assistance
-This repository contains the source code and datasets for a time-aware chrono-semantic semi-supervised framework designed to model routine behavior from computer users' personal interaction logs.
-The theoretical background of this work is presented in the paper *"Chrono-Semantic Behavior Mining from Human-Computer Interaction logs via Semi-Supervised learning for Intelligent Task Assistance"* by Ali, Seyyad Zishan and Mirza, Hamid Turab and Bilal, Ahmad and Hussain, Ibrar, currently under submission.
+This repository contains the source code and datasets for a semi-supervised chrono-semantic behavior modeling using a log-based learning framework designed to model routine behavior from computer users' personal interaction logs.
+The theoretical background of this work is presented in the paper *"Semi-Supervised Chrono-Semantic Behavior Modeling Using a Log-Based Learning Framework for Proactive Task Assistance"* by Ali, Seyyad Zishan and Mirza, Hamid Turab and Bilal, Ahmad and Hussain, Ibrar, currently under submission.

 ---

 ## 🔍 Project Objective

-With the increasing need for intelligent desktop assistance systems, understanding user behavior from interaction logs has become essential.
+With the increasing need for proactive desktop assistance systems, understanding user behavior from interaction logs has become essential.
 This project focuses on:

-* Collection of raw human-computer interaction logs datasets
+* Collection of raw unstructured computer interaction logs datasets
 * Extraction of chrono-semantic activities from raw log entries
-* Implementation of a semi-supervised learning frmaework for activity recognition
+* Implementation of a semi-supervised log-based learning frmaework for activity recognition
 * Modeling routine user behavior by using combined feature vector of temporal and contextual features
 * Development of predictive algorithms to assist users by forecasting their next possible desktop activity